 - Volume: One scoop of the blonde roast will have more individual beans than one scoop of the dark roast.
 Thus, there would be more caffeine in a scoop of blonde roast than in a dark roast.

-- Weight: If we weigh out the same quantity of the blonde and dark roast, you would have more dark roast beans (since they have a lower mass).
+- Weight: If I weigh out the same quantity of the blonde and dark roast, you would have more dark roast beans (since they have a lower mass).
 However, the caffeine content would be approximately the same.

 - Grind: Usually, a finer ground of blonde roast is used (especially for espresso).
 As a result, more caffeine is extracted from the coffee and lands in your cup.